LiliaFramework/Lilia/documentation/docs/libraries/lia.notice.md

 **Purpose**

-Creates a `liaNotice` panel on the local client.
-The notice fades after \~7.5 seconds.
+Creates a `liaNotice` panel on the local client, prints the message to console, plays `garrysmod/content_downloaded.wav` 0.15 seconds later at volume 50 and pitch 250, stacks it with existing notices and removes it about 7.75 seconds after creation.

 **Parameters**